yjhong1004/portfolio-kami/_portfolio/blocipedia.md

 4. The user is able to create private wikis.
 ```

 We use Stripe to charge users to change their role from standard to premium.
 If we have the ability to upgrade a user's role to premium, we should also be able to downgrade a user back to the standard role.
-This is best included in the User model.

 ```
 def downgrade